Concerning a conjecture of Taketomi-Tamaru

-This essentially provides a counterexample to the conjecture of Taketomi-Tamaru; note that our result only concerns the connected group $\mathbb R^{>0}\times \Aut(\mathfrak g)_0$ and not the full group $\mathbb R^{*}\times \Aut(\mathfrak g)$.
-However, our result does demonstrate that really there is no criterion on the geometry of the corresponding submanifolds which can determine the soliton condition, or likely any other distinguished condition.
-Furthermore, the phenomenon occurring in the theorem above seems to be more common than not, see Theorem \ref{thm: generic points being soliton and small derivations}.
+Even further, our result demonstrates that there is no criterion on the local geometry of the corresponding submanifolds which can completely determine the soliton condition, or likely any other distinguished condition.
+Whether or not the soliton condition can be characterized by the global action of $\mathbb R^*\times \Aut(\mathfrak g)$ on $GL(n)/O(n)$ is an open and interesting question.
+For partial progress on this question, see \cite{Taketomi:OnARiemannianSubmanifoldWhoseSliceRepresentation}.

-\begin{remark*} We note that we do not take up the remaining interesting question of whether or not it is possible that conditions such as the corresponding submanifold being minimal or not either guarantee or preclude the existence of a soliton metric.
-It would be interesting to know if the corresponding submanifolds appearing in Theorem A are indeed minimal submanifolds. \end{remark*}
+We note that we do not take up the remaining interesting question of whether or not it is possible that conditions such as the corresponding submanifold being minimal or not either guarantee or preclude the existence of a soliton metric.
+It would be interesting to know if the corresponding submanifolds appearing in Theorem A are indeed minimal submanifolds.

+Finally, we point out that the phenomenon occurring in the theorem above is not special.
+In fact, this is the behavior seen in the generic setting, cf.\ Theorem \ref{thm: generic points being soliton and small derivations}.